FCNA-TECH/Coding-Assessment-1/README.md

 # Coding-Assessment-1
-This repository contains all my solutions to a coding assessment I have recently received, the whole assesment is made up of 3 questions with the third question having 3 sub questions in it.
+This repository contains all my solutions to a coding assessment I have recently received, the whole assesment is made up of 3 questions with the third question having 3 sub tasks in it.
 I had around under 40 min to programme and submit all my solutions.
 All programmes are written in C#.